Tcanchii/Telling-Stories-Repository/README.md

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.

 # About me
-I'm Thomas, I enjoy mathematics and logic puzzles.
+I'm Thomas, a student at CMU, that enjoys things like mathematics, formal logic, and lifting weights.
+Currently I have been enjoying climbing at a climbing gym.

 # What I hope to learn
 - More indepth color theory